idvorkin/idvorkin.github.io/_posts/2021-12-28-Igor-Eulogy.md

     * Original Smile Service
     * Silly hats/clothes
     * Constantly had props with him and practicing.
+    * How he treated homeless and strangers in passing
 * Archived links
     * [Juggling Fire]    * The pass
 * To live